 Is it legal to hack an iPhone passcode?

-Bypassing passcodes, generally speaking, is veering towards what we'd call the "black hat" (or legally questionable) side of tech support, but it's common enough for someone to simply forget their passcode.
+Bypassing passcodes, generally speaking, is veering towards what we'd call the "black hat" (or legally questionable) side of tech support, but plenty of people forget their passcodes.
 In these instances, you'll need to get around the code to use your own device.
 Nothing dodgy about that.

 If you're reading this page because you stole an iPhone and then discovered it was locked, however, the police have already been notified and are on their way as we speak.
 Well, perhaps not, but you will find nothing to help you in this article.